The Navigator Company: Operations

 The group's production structure is based at three mills, situated at Setúbal, Figueira da Foz, and Cacia.

 The brand Navigator is produced by the group.
 The Portucel Soporcel Group is responsible for woodland assets in Portugal, totaling approximately 120 thousand hectares.
 This land is managed in accordance with the principles set out in the group's Forestry Policy.
-The eucalyptus, more specifically the Eucalyptus globulus species, which is considered at world level to provide the ideal fibre for the production of high-quality papers, occupies 74% of this area.
+The eucalyptus, more specifically the Eucalyptus globulus species, which is widely used in the production of high-quality paper due to its fibre characteristics, occupies 74% of this area.
 Due to this role, it is a well known wine, honey, seeds and specific tree (besides eucalyptus which is its main cultivar) producer.
 It has a well-equipped private fire department to prevent fires within its forests.

 Besides its woodland assets and plants in Portugal, Portucel has developing since 2010 forestation and industrial projects abroad.
-It studied extensive forestry and industrial investments in Uruguay, Brazil, and Angola, but chose Mozambique for the effect.
+It studied extensive forestry and industrial investments in Uruguay, Brazil, and Angola, but ultimately selected Mozambique for further development.